 Call for Nominations for Representatives to the NRO Number Council/ASO Address council from LACNIC Region.

-This is an open call for nominations from the LACNIC region to fill one (1) seat on the NRO Number Council to cover the vacancy generated by the position of Sebastián Bellagamba which ends his term as representative of LACNIC region on December 31st 2012.
-The elected representative must be willing to serve a term of three years starting on January 1st 2013.
+This is an open call for nominations from the LACNIC region to fill one (1) seat on the NRO Number Council to cover the vacancy generated by the position of Jorge Daniel Villa which ends his term as representative of LACNIC region on December 31st 2014.
+The elected representative must be willing to serve a term of three (3) years starting on January 1st 2015.

 The NRO Number Council representatives now fulfil the role of ICANN's ASO Address Council.
 Responsibilities of NRO NC representatives are outlined in the ASO Memorandum of Understanding at:

-- Calling for candidates will be made on February 10, 2012.
+- Calling for candidates starts on February 6, 2014.
 The candidate must be a person from LACNIC´s region.
-Submitting of candidates, candidate's acknowledgment, and fulfilment of other requirements detailed below are due on April 10, 2012 at 20:00 UTC.
+Submitting of candidates, candidate's acknowledgment, and fulfilment of other requirements detailed below are due on April 7, 2014 at 20:00 UTC.

 - Information about the nominated candidates (acknowledgement of nominations, expressions of support, candidate's biographical information) will be published in LACNIC´s web site.

-- The election of the candidate representative to the AC/NC will be held on May 10, 2012 in the city of Quito, Ecuador, during LACNIC´s Public Policy Forum.
+- The election of the candidate representative to the AC/NC will be held on May 7, 2014 in Cancún, Mexico, during LACNIC´s Public Policy Forum.

 - Casting of votes will be made through a ballot paper containing a list of the candidate's names.